AgentMacklin/bash-scripts/README.md

-# Bash Scripts
+# Scripts

-## A personal repository for my silly bash scripts.
+I keep some of my more useful scripts here.